 Setting up Invoice Finance may vary from lender to lender but the usually accepted and followed procedure is as follows:-

-- A business finance broker can, negotiate approval for an invoice finance facility with a specialist lender.
+- A commercial lending broker can, negotiate approval for an invoice finance facility with a specialist lender.

 - Negotiations are similar to loan negotiations and cover the interest rate which will be charged, whether that will be at a fixed or variable rate, the fee to be charged by the lender, the terms of the loan facility and any conditions to be applied.

 - The critical element to be agreed on is what percentage of the invoice the business requires the lender to pay immediately on receiving that invoice.
 For example, the initial payment to be made by the lender may be 80% of the value of the invoice, or 95% or whatever the pre-agreed percentage is set at.

 - When the business completes work for a customer, an invoice is raised and sent to both the finance lender and the customer.

 - The bank account into which the customer is directed to pay the invoice is an account at the business lender’s facility but in the name of the business.

 - When the lender receives their copy of the invoice they pay the commercial enterprise the percentage as has been agreed on.

 - The customer proceeds to pay the invoice in their usual payment terms.